 - Hydrogen Peroxide.
 You can also use chemistry to neutralize the odor.
-Mix one quart of 3 percent hydrogen peroxide with 1/4 cup of baking soda, and one teaspoon of pet shampoo (any kind will work).
-Apply to the pet’s wet fur, allow the mix to bubble for 3 or 4 minutes, then rinse thoroughly.
+Mix one quart of 3% hydrogen peroxide with 1/4 cup of baking soda, and one teaspoon of dish soap (any kind will work).
+Make sure that the peroxide you use is 3%, as a higher concentration could cause problems for your dog.
+Apply to the pet’s wet fur, being sure to avoid the eyes, and allow the mix to bubble for about 5 minutes, then rinse thoroughly.
 This recipe, created by chemist Paul Krebaum, works better than anything on the market.
 You can’t buy it, though, because the formula can’t be bottled.
 It explodes if left in a closed container.
 So if your pet is skunked, mix only one application at a time.
-Otherwise, you’ll be cleaning up more than just the pet.
-Refer to this terrific step-by-step for more details.
+This mixture is flammable (no smoking!) and will lighten the color of you dog's coat, any towels, and your clothes.

 Tips for Washing

 Perform the clean up outside, or else you’ll need to deodorize your entire house after scrubbing the pet.
 Wear comfortable, disposable old clothes and gloves because your pup is liable to transfer odor to you during the bathing process.